wjgilmore/todoparrot/readme.md

 * User preferences: I'd like to add some simple customization capabilities such as e-mail notification when a task date expires.
 * An administration console: The console would allow administrators to view all user accounts and lists.
 * E-mail task due date reminders: Would e-mail users when a task due date nears.
+* SSL integration: I'm having some weird issue configuring Laravel and Heroku to use SSL.

 ### Installing TODOParrot